DanielBucceri/assignment_app_2/README.md

 - Integration with Open Trivia API for questions.
 - Json file based storage for profiles and scores.

+## important

+-Some categories and difficulty levels may have limited questions.
+Experiment with different preferences if no questions are returned.
+Boolean game mode has been removed due to the very limited number of available questions.

 ## Installation

 ### Prerequisites